Sunday, December 22, 2024

 Ukraine supplies electricity to other countries, and DTEK strengthens blackout schedules

 Ukrainians have been facing problems with electricity shortages and increasing blackout schedules for months.
-Ukrenergo and the Ministry of Energy say that the main reason was Russian strikes, repairs of energy facilities and hot weather, which increases the use of electricity.
+Ukrenergo and the Ministry of Energy say the main reasons were Russian strikes, repairs to power facilities and hot weather, which increases electricity use.
 However, at the same time as the lights are turned off in the homes of Ukrainians, electricity is exported to other countries.

 According to the website of the European Network of Electricity Transmission System Operators, on July 17, Ukraine transferred 7 GW of electricity to Romania.
 Since the beginning of July, Ukraine has been supplying this country almost every day; in addition, on some days, electricity can be transmitted simultaneously to four countries: Slovakia, Hungary and Moldova are added to Romania.